UNESCO-Sabrina Ho initiative for women in the digital creative industries awards four outstanding projects

 "U40 empowered", a tool for gender equality in the creative industry

-The between UNESCO and Sabrina Ho, a young cultural entrepreneur and philanthropist based in Macau and Hong Kong, was signed on November 9, 2017.
+The strategic partnership agreement between UNESCO and Sabrina Ho, a young cultural entrepreneur and philanthropist based in Macau and Hong Kong, was signed on November 9, 2017.
 Through this initiative launched under the International Fund for Cultural Diversity (IFCD), Sabrina Ho intends to promote women's access to the field of digital creation and mobilize around the question of gender equality in the creative industry.
 In her words:

 About Sabrina Ho